+- Master or slave operation

+- 10 MHz bit frequency (max)

 - LSB first or MSB first data transfer

 - Four programmable bit rates

 - End of transmission (SPIF)

 - Write collision flag protection (WCOL)

-- Wake-up from idle mode (slave mode only)
+- Wake-up from Idle mode (slave mode only)

-7.6.2 SPI description
+6.7.2 SPI description

-The serial peripheral interface (SPI) allows high-speed synchronous data transfer between the P89V51RD2 and peripheral devices or between several P89V51RD2 devices.
-Figure 16 shows the correspondence between master and slave SPI devices.
-The SCK pin is the clock output and input for the master and slave modes, respectively.
+The SPI allows high-speed synchronous data transfer between the P89V51RB2/RC2/RD2 and peripheral devices or between several P89V51RB2/RC2/RD2 devices.
+Figure 17 shows the correspondence between master and slave SPI devices.
+The SPICLK pin is the clock output and input for the master and slave modes, respectively.
 The SPI clock generator will start following a write to the master devices SPI data register.
 The written data is then shifted out of the MOSI pin on the master device into the MOSI pin of the slave device.
 Following a complete transmission of one byte of data, the SPI clock generator is stopped and the SPIF flag is set.
 An SPI interrupt request will be generated if the SPI Interrupt Enable bit (SPIE) and the Serial Port Interrupt Enable bit (ES) are both set.